Search engine: Lycos

 At Carnegie Mellon University during July 1994, Michael Mauldin, on leave from CMU, developed the Lycos search engine.

 Types of web search engines

-Search engines on the web are sites enriched with facility to search the content stored on other sites.
-There is difference in the way various search engines work, but they all perform three basic tasks.
+Search engines on the web are sites enriched with a facility to search the content stored on other sites.
+There is a difference in the way various search engines work, but they all perform three basic tasks.